Canada’s Anti-Spam Legislation

 CASL sends a strong message about consent and compliance when sending e-mail.
 It takes aim at unsolicited e-mail marketing messages, a long time inbox nuisance by invoking fines of up to 1 million CAD for individuals, and up to 10 million CAD for corporations — for each violation.
 But the new legislation goes beyond spam, hacking and fraud.
 Along with traditional spam, it prohibits sales-geared “Commercial Electronic Messages” (CEMs) sent without the recipient’s consent.
 CEMs can include promotional e-mail, instant or text messages, and even direct exchanges on social media platforms like LinkedIn.

-Click here to opt-in to receive future emails or unsubscribe to stop receiving emails from WTP Assist.
+Click here to opt-in to receive future emails or unsubscribe to stop receiving emails from World Travel Protection.
 You can withdraw consent or modify your subscription preferences at any time.
 We value the opportunity to keep you informed.